 6. Don’t Accept Their Behavior

-Narcissists are typically aware when they hurt others’ feelings.
-Their behavior is normal to them, but that is not the same case for other people.
+Narcissists usually know when they've hurt someone's feelings.
+Their behavior feels normal to them, but it isn't to anyone else.
 You may feel the need to gently point out their undesired behaviors.
 Narcissists do not like to be viewed in a negative light, so this allows them to adjust their behavior.

 7. Acknowledge When You Need Professional Help

-Narcissistic abuse may not be overt, therefore it can be difficult to know whether or not you are a victim.
+Narcissistic abuse may not be overt, therefore it can be difficult to know whether or not you’re a victim.
 You may easily fall into a cycle of narcissistic abuse.
 This can lead to feeling trapped.
-Symptoms of narcissistic abuse vary; however, if you are questioning your self-worth, it may be helpful to seek counseling from a licensed professional who specializes in identifying and assisting people who endure narcissistic abuse.
+Symptoms of narcissistic abuse vary; however, if you’re questioning your self-worth, it may be helpful to seek counseling from a licensed professional who specializes in identifying and assisting people who endure narcissistic abuse.
 At Anchor Therapy, we have couples therapists who can assist.

 8. Know When You Need To Leave A Relationship